octopus-network/octopus-docs/src/guides/appchain-evm.md

 ## How to Use Octopus Barnacle EVM
 ### A walkthrough on how you can use Octopus Network's Barnacle EVM

 Ethereum has become the Fat-Hub of the blockchain ecosystem.
 Follow the money - as they say.
 All interoperable blockchain projects that seek growth must connect to the Ethereum network because most Web 3.0 assets are there.
 Most independent blockchain projects have some EVM compatibility system in place.
 Some prefer bridges, and others create an EVM-compatible environment on their native chain.
+The goal of having an EVM-compatible Appchain is to streamline the environment for the validators and app users.
+App users use EVM toolsets like MetaMask, but validators still can use the Polkadot.js plugin wallet.

 For example, Parity, the company behind Substrate, created the Frontier pallet to allow Substrate-based blockchains to have EVM compatible smart contracts within their Substrate blockchains.
 A Polkadot Parachain bases itself on the promise of 100% EVM compatibility, Moonbeam.

 Octopus Network also supports a basic level of EVM compatibility.
 Because Appchains are Substrate chains on NEAR, you can use Parity's Frontier pallets directly in your Appchain.
-The base template of Octopus' EVM compatible blockchain is the [Barnacle EVM](https://github.com/octopus-network/barnacle/tree/release-v0.9.13-evm) using Parity's Frontier pallet and functions similar to the Moonbeam network.
+The base template of Octopus' EVM compatible blockchain is the [Barnacle EVM](https://github.com/octopus-network/barnacle/tree/release-v0.9.13-evm) using Parity's Frontier pallet.

 To give you a better feeling of how it works, you can follow along in this tutorial.